 After that, they proceeded to the Baltit Fort, however, confronted massive resistance.
 The British received full control of Hunza and Nagar with little effort.
 After that, the Mir of Hunza, Safdar Ali Khan, alongside his family, fled to Kashgar in China, and his brother Mir Muhammad Nazim Khan was made the new ruler of Hunza by way of the British.

 Take a road trip from Islamabad up to the town of Gilgit, where you can take local transport who will force you up to the Hunza Valley and make you around the villages, along horrifying paths up the mountains, across the glaciers, and straight to the apricot and cherry bushes back down in the valley.

 The valley is dotted with small villages such as Nasirabad, Karimabad, and Gulmit.
 Some communities have historic fortresses standing, such as the Altit Fort in Altit Village and the Baltit Fort in Karimabad.
 Most importantly, the peaks of this valley are always the most mesmerizing.

 1. Beautiful Rakaposhi View

 The View of Rakaposhi mountain is mesmerizing at the sunrise that you can spend hours and hours there.
 Just make sure that you go there in the very early morning before sunset.

 2. An Ancient Fort

 Baltit Fort is a lovely landmark of the city of Karimabad (the largest city in the entire Hunza.
-It additionally potential that this is one of the best locations for a complete view of both Karimabad and the Hunza Valley.
+It also potential that this is one of the best locations for a complete view of Karimabad and the Hunza Valley.